hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 where the parameters $\ell, \omega, k$ are chosen to ensure the dice is statistically fair.
-For instance, from our explorations we can choose some numbers and generate effectively random dice rolls with the following code:
+For instance, we can generate effectively random dice rolls with the following code:

 ```python
 import numpy as np